Benefits

 • Not be covered by Medicare

 There are some strict design requirements for health FSAs that have negatively impacted their popularity.
-While any individual who satisfies the HSA eligibility criteria can make HSA contributions, only employees can participate in a health FSA.
+While any individual who satisfies the HSA eligibility criteria can make HSA contributions, only employees can participate in a health care FSA.
 This means that, while self-employed individuals can establish health FSAs for their employees, they cannot set up their own accounts.

-To help avoid this problem, the IRS allows health FSAs to incorporate either a grace period or carry-over feature.
-Health FSAs with a grace period allow participants to access unused amounts remaining in an FSA at the end of the plan year to pay for expenses incurred during a grace period of up to two and a half months after the end of the plan year.
-Alternatively, health FSAs may allow participants to carry over up to $640* of unused funds remaining at the end of a plan year to be used for qualified medical expenses incurred during the following plan year.
+To help avoid this problem, the IRS allows health FSAs to incorporate either a grace period or a carry-over feature.
+Health FSAs with a grace period allow participants to access unused amounts remaining in an FSA at the end of the plan year to pay for eligible expenses incurred during a grace period of up to two and a half months after the end of the plan year.
+Alternatively, health FSAs may allow participants to carry over up to $640* of unused funds remaining at the end of a plan year to be paid for qualified medical expenses incurred during the following plan year.

-HRAs allow employees to use employer contributions to pay for (or reimburse) eligible medical care expenses.
+HRAs allow employees to use employer contributions to pay for (or reimburse) eligible health care expenses.
 HRAs can only be funded with employer money; employees cannot make contributions to their HRAs.
 Unlike health FSAs, unused HRA balances may accumulate from year to year.

 Like health FSAs, HRAs are group health plans that are subject to laws such as HIPAA and COBRA.
 Under the ACA, most HRAs must be “integrated” with another group health plan to satisfy certain market reforms.
 However, there are exceptions to this requirement for certain types of HRA designs, including retiree-only HRAs.